jow-/ucode/README.md

 ### 6. Functions

-Utpl scripts may call a number of builtin functions to manipulate values or to output information.
+Ucode scripts may call a number of builtin functions to manipulate values or to output information.

 #### 6.1. `abs(x)`